Radical Sustainability Made Easy – One Community Weekly Progress Update #470

 a new way to life, living fulfilled, an enriching life, enriched life, fulfilled life, ascension, evolving consciousness, loving lifeOne Community is developing radical sustainability made easy through a Highest Good society approach to living that is founded on fulfilled living, the study of meeting human needsCommunity, and making a difference in the world:

 This week the core team completed 16 hours managing One Community volunteer-work review not included above, emails, social media accounts, web development, new bug identification and bug fix integration for the Highest Good Network software, and interviewing and getting set up new volunteer team members.
+Helping in developing radical sustainability made easy.
 Pictures below show some of this.

 Managing One Community, Radical Sustainability Made Easy, One Community Weekly Progress Update #470